Random collection of images bought over the years; copy of a previous post with all images now at high resolution plus a few new ones.

-There’s a small line running from the bridge towards A-turret carrying a marker buoy, probably coloured highly visible should anyone be able to miss a wreck the size of a battleship.
-I always remove blemishes from scans and one may inadvertently remove something in error, but this postcard was damaged at the precise location of the marker that is visible in the images below.
+There’s a small line running from the bridge towards A-turret carrying a marker ball.
+I always remove blemishes from scans and one may inadvertently remove something in error; the postcard above was damaged at the precise location of the ball; the line remains visible and the ball is still there.

 On January 12th 1934, HMS Nelson was just leaving the Portsmouth harbour entrance at a speed of 15.5kts assisted by three tugs.
 That is, the rpm of the propellers was set to an equivalent speed of 15.5kts but by the combined effect of shallow water and a following current of about 1-1.5 kts, her actual speed over ground was estimated by tracking fixed positions on land at 7-9kts.
 As she was about to pass Blockhouse Fort speed was ordered to reduce to 12 knots, the tow of one tug was parted and she was ordered to wheel to port by 15 degrees.
 Before her rudder execute she was close the east embankment; shortly after Nelson started steering to starboard—against her rudder—and proceeded about 2.5 lengths before grounding herself on Hamilton bank on the opposite side of the channel.